LSPosed/LSPosed/README.md

 - May not be compatible with all ART devices.
 - File access services are not implemented yet, now EdXp simply uses magiskpolicy to enable needed SELinux policies.
+- Dynamic modules not work, caused by SELinux.

 ## Get help